danielcalencar/milestones/README.md

 # milestones

-This repository contains the supplement material of our EMSE submission regarding software milestones
+This repository contains the supplementary material of our EMSE submission regarding software milestones